FAQ on Meaningful Use

 A: Yes.
 The data standards and functions for topped-out and redundant measures will remain part of the certification criteria for EHRs.

 Q: Can I substitute a topped-out measure if I am unable to meet one of the required measures?

 A: No. CMS will not accept reporting on any topped out or redundant measure.

-Q: What do I have to report for the Electronic Health Record (EHR) Incentive Programs in 2015 through 2017?
+Q: What do I have to report for the Electronic Health Record (EHR) Incentive Programs in 2016?

-Q: Will alternate measures and exclusions be available to providers after 2015?
+Q: Will alternate measures and exclusions be available to providers in 2016?